 Cystitis is a common urinary tract infection (UTI) that affects the bladder.
-According to the NHS, more women are affected by cystitis than men, with almost all women thought to have cystitis at least once in their lifetime.
+According to the NHS, More women are affected by cystitis than men, with about half of all women thought to have cystitis at least once in their lifetime and one in three having it by the age of 24 (i).
 If you’re pregnant, sexually active or have had the menopause, you’re more likely to have cystitis.
-One in five women also experiences further bouts of cystitis, called recurrent cystitis.
+One in five women also experiences further bouts of cystitis, called recurrent cystitis (ii).

 Types of cystitis

-Cystitis is usually caused by a bacterial infection and/or by inflammation in the bladder caused by irritation (see Cystitis: symptoms and causes, below).
+Cystitis is inflammation of the bladder that is usually caused by a bacterial infection (see Cystitis: symptoms and causes, below).
 There are, however, other less common types of cystitis, including the following: